 10 Tips to Beat the Winter Blahs

-Normally, as the days begin to get longer and sunlight reappears, these feelings subside.
-But as we are still a long way from the warm glow of summer sun, there are ten things we can do to get out of the winter funk.
+Normally, as the days begin to get longer, and sunlight reappears, these feelings subside.
+But as we are still a long way from the warm glow of summer sun, there are 10 things we can do to get out of the winter funk.

 1. Take a Sunshine Vitamin

-Can’t get your normal daily dose of sunshine, then take Vitamin D. In studies, taking 2,000 IU of Vitamin D everyday, helped people with SAD see improvements in their mood.
+If you can’t get your normal daily dose of sunshine, take vitamin D. In studies, taking 2,000 IU of vitamin D every day, helped people with SAD see improvements in their mood.

-Get off the couch, get off the computer, get together with real people!
-After the social whirl of the holidays you may want some quiet time, but not too much.
+Get off the couch, get off the computer, and get together with real people!
+After the social whirl of the holidays, you may want some quiet time, but not too much.
 Being isolated can make you feel lonely and depressed.
-It may seem like a huge effort to get together with people, but do it, it will be good for you.
+It may seem like a huge effort to get together with people, but do it.
+It will be good for you.

-If all your friends are busy then do something different for yourself.
-There’s always plenty of organizations that could use your help, or classes you can take.
+If all your friends are busy, then do something different for yourself.
+There are always plenty of organizations that can use your help, or classes you can take.
 The more you withdraw, the worse you will feel.